On the State of Social Media Data for Mental Health Research: Abstract

 \section{Abstract}

 Data-driven methods for mental health treatment and surveillance have become a major focus in computational science research in the last decade.
-However, progress in the domain, in terms of both medical understanding and system performance, remains bounded by the availability of adequate data.
+However, progress in the domain remains bounded by the availability of adequate data.
 Prior systematic reviews have not necessarily made it possible to measure the degree to which data-related challenges have affected research progress.
 In this paper, we offer an analysis specifically on the state of social media data that exists for conducting mental health research.
-We do so by introducing an open-source directory of mental health datasets, annotated using a standardized schema to facilitate meta-analysis.\footnote{https://github.com/kharrigian/mental-health-datasets}
+We do so by introducing an open-source directory of mental health datasets, annotated using a standardized schema to facilitate meta-analysis.\footnote{\url{https://github.com/kharrigian/mental-health-datasets}}